Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-api-reference.md

 {% tab title="Android" %}
 ### sendQueuedHits

-Regardless of how many hits are currently queued, this method forces the library to send all hits in the offline queue.
+This method forces the library to send all hits in the offline queue, regardless of how many hits are currently queued.

+{% hint style="warning" %}
-**Warning:** Use caution when manually clearing the queue.
+Use caution when manually clearing the queue.
 This process cannot be reversed.
+{% endhint %}

 #### **Syntax**